shubham1o1/python_ericmathhes/BASICS/2_variableanddatatypes/README.md

         >>> print(message)
         Hello python world!
     ```
 ### Naming Conventions:
-- #### Name :
+#### Name :
 - Letters, numbers, underscore.
 - Starts with letters or number.
 - No space, keywords
 - short and descriptive
 - lowercase l and 1 and uppercase O and 0 are confusing, beware of those
 - lowercase names, uppercase -> classes and constants
-- #### Name Errors:
+#### Name Errors:
 - Purposeful error while running follwing script

     ```python
         message = "Hello Python Crash Course world!"

         print(meas)
     ```
 - Output:
     ```bash
         Traceback (most recent call last):
         File "chapter2.py", line 9, in <module>
             print(meas)
         NameError: name 'meas' is not defined
     ```
 - Traceback is a record of where the interpreter ran into trouble
 - file name ```chapter2.py``` has error at line 9.
 - NameError occurred and ```meas``` is not defined.
 - A name error usually means we either forgot to set a variable’s value before using it, or we made a spelling mistake when entering the variable’s name.
 ### Strings:
 - Series of character
 - inside quotes (both single and double)